Innovation Policy and Advocacy

 “A large proportion (of car accidents) could be avoided by using self-driving vehicles and there is compelling logic in removing humans – the key source of the error – from the driving equation,” he said.

 Vehicle automation could also reduce energy consumption and environmental pollution caused by traffic congestion, by improving traffic flow.
-However, to optimise their operation, driverless cars require smart roads and infrastructure, which should be factored into the long term strategic plans of LGAs and cities.
+However, to optimise their operation, driverless cars require smart roads and infrastructure, which should be factored into the strategic plans of LGAs and cities.

 7. Actively boosting STEM involvement at all levels of education